Wonski312/Wonski312/README.md

-- 👋 Hi, I’m S.Marcisz
+- 👋 Hi, I’m Stanislaw Marcisz
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in Front-end development, self taught developer with technical IT education background.
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Java Script and React.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with others.
 - 📫 Have a look on my portfolio or contact me on smarciszedu@gmail.com

 <!---